jstewmc/gravity/docs/index.md

 # Getting started

+Welome to Gravity's documentation!

-Gravity is a framework-agnostic service and configuration manager.
+Gravity is a service and configuration manager for everyone.
 It makes it easy to use other people's settings and services in your application.

+We started Gravity because we wanted to define services in plain old PHP libraries without having to adhere to the service and configuration rules of one framework or another.

 Suppose: